Impact Factor 5.221 | CiteScore 4.1

-Frontiers in Chemistry is a high visiblity and quality journal, publishing rigorously peer-reviewed research across the chemical sciences.
+Frontiers in Chemistry is a high visibility and quality journal, publishing rigorously peer-reviewed research across the chemical sciences.
 Field Chief Editor Steve Suib at the University of Connecticut is supported by an outstanding Editorial Board of international researchers.
 This multidisciplinary open-access journal is at the forefront of disseminating and communicating scientific knowledge and impactful discoveries to academics, industry leaders and the public worldwide.

 Chemistry is a branch of science that is linked to all other main fields of research.
 The omnipresence of Chemistry is apparent in our everyday lives from the electronic devices that we all use to communicate, to foods we eat, to our health and well-being, to the different forms of energy that we use.
 While there are many subtopics and specialties of Chemistry, the fundamental link in all these areas is how atoms, ions, and molecules come together and come apart in what some have come to call the “dance of life”.